 The state of slavery is of such a nature that it is incapable of being introduced on any reasons, moral or political, but only by positive law, which preserves its force long after the reasons, occasions, and time itself from whence it was created, is erased from memory.
 It is so odious, that nothing can be suffered to support it, but positive law.
 Whatever inconveniences, therefore, may follow from a decision, I cannot say this case is allowed or approved by the law of England; and therefore the black must be discharged.

 This was all years before the American Declaration of Independence was signed, and America became a nation.
 A hundred years later, an American Abolitionist Movement would be in high gear, and President Abraham Lincoln would issue his Emancipation Proclamation on January 1, 1863.

-The problem is, and always has been, the chattel (“personal property”) ownership of a sentient being by others.
+The problem is, and always has been, the chattel ownership (“personal property”) of a sentient being by humans.
 True Abolitionists today see the problem as one of property ownership.
 Therefore…

-We hold these truths to be self-evident, that all sentient beings are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
-Specifically, that all sentient beings, human or nonhuman, have one right — the basic right not to be treated as the resource (or property) of others.
+We hold these truths to be self-evident, that all sentient beings are created equal in sentience, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
+Specifically, All Sentient Beings have the right to freedom from being treated as property, and the right to liberty from being used as a resource for humans.